alepfu/crt_course/README.md

 1. Make sure Conda and Snakemake is available

-2. Edit the `config.yaml` file:

-- Adjust sample names, file paths, and parameters.
+2. Edit the `config.yaml` file: adjust sample names, file paths, and parameters.

 3. Submit the Snakemake workflow using the SLURM profile: